What is Exercise Addiction: Signs, Facts and Causes?

 What causes exercise addiction?

-- An exercise addict feels joy during or immediately after exercising.
+The actual causes of exercise addiction still need to be completely understood and can vary from person to person.
+An exercise addict feels joy during or immediately after exercising.
 This is due to the neurotransmitters endorphins and dopamine.
 These chemicals are released while exercising.
-Someone, who has an exercise addiction feels the need to exercise more and more to trigger these chemicals.
+Someone who has this addiction feels the need to exercise more and more to trigger these chemicals.